Mastercard/flow/report/README.md

 ### Model Diff

 The model diff tool shows the differences between two system models.
-This is useful as an aid to a change review process.
+This is useful as an aid to a change review process - there's a worked example in [#567](https://github.com/Mastercard/flow/pull/567).

 #### Source data